webiny/docs.webiny.com/docs/get-started/quick-start.md

 The deployment will take around **5 to 15 minutes** depending on your internet connection and the AWS region.

-> NOTE: If you run into error: `CredentialsError: Missing credentials in config`, it means you have to configure your [provider credentials here](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/credentials.md).
+> NOTE: If you run into an error: `CredentialsError: Missing credentials in config`, it means you have to configure your [provider credentials here](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/credentials.md).
 > If you use multiple AWS profiles, edit `.env.json` in your project root, to point to the correct profile via `AWS_PROFILE`.

 ### 2. Start `admin` app